-Our services include a range of recreational, respite and educational activities for children and their families, which are offered alongside support, information and advice.
-Khaas combines cultural competence in working with the BME community with a workforce with the skills and knowledge to deliver services that meet the needs of the community we work with.
+Our services include a range of recreational, respite and educational activities for BAME disabled children and their families, these are offered alongside support, information and advice.
+Khaas combines cultural competence in working with the BAME community with a workforce with the skills and knowledge to deliver services that meet the needs of the community we work with.

-We are a small staff team of two part time co-ordinators, a part time development worker, supported by a number of sessional staff who lead our activities sessions.
+We are a small staff team of two part time co-ordinators, a part time outreach worker and sessional staff who lead our activity sessions.

 Khaas Services Include